vladgarbuz/SemesterProjRefactor/README.md

 dotnet test
 ```

-## License

-Project Aurora is available under the MIT License.
-See the `LICENSE` file in the root of this repository.

----

 ## Map Characters & Unicode

 The in-game map uses Unicode box-drawing characters for the best visual appearance in modern terminals.
 If you notice the map rendering incorrectly, try the following:

 - Use a Unicode-capable font (e.g., Consolas, Fira Code, or DejaVu Sans Mono).
 - Make sure the terminal encoding is set to UTF-8.
-- If you prefer plain ASCII, update the `mapTemplate` in `ProjectAurora/Domain/GameEngine.cs` with an ASCII version.

 ### 3.1 Hub: Aurora Control Hub
 *   **Description**: The starting point.